cisagov/get.gov/pages/domains/domains_eligibility.md

 Domain requests from cities must be authorized by someone in a role of significant, executive responsibility within the city (mayor, council president, city manager, township/village supervisor, select board chairperson, chief, senior technology officer, or equivalent).

 ### Special districts {.h4}
-A special district is an independent government that provides specialized, essential services  (e.g., a water district or a regional transit agency).

 Domain requests from special districts must be authorized by someone in a role of significant, executive responsibility within the district (CEO, chair, executive director, senior technology officer, or equivalent).

-When submitting a domain request, you’ll need to provide links or references to documentation that confirm your organization’s status as a special district.
-This includes:

-* Founding charter
-* Authorizing legislation
-* Applicable bylaws

 If we cannot verify your organization’s independent status, we may reach out for further information.